Effect-TS/effect/packages/cli/README.md

   - The `Command.run` function initializes your CLI application with a specific name and version, preparing it for execution.

 - **Execution Setup**:
-  - The `Effect.suspend` function configures your application to delay execution until the CLI is actually invoked with command-line arguments.
+  - The `cli(process.argv)` call processes the command-line arguments.
   - It uses `Effect.provide` to inject the `NodeContext.layer`, which integrates the CLI with the Node.js environment, allowing your application to utilize Node-specific features and settings.
   - `NodeRuntime.runMain` ensures that your application is executed within the Node.js main runtime, handling any asynchronous tasks and managing the lifecycle of your CLI.